PyLops/pyproximal/joss/paper.md

 implementation provides users with the most efficient way to evaluate a proximal operator.
 The second unit comprises of so-called proximal solvers, optimization algorithms that are suited to solve problems of the form in equation \autoref{eq:problem}.

 ![Schematic representation of the ``PyProximal`` API.](figs/software.png){ width=90% }

+# Representative PyProximal Use Cases

+PyProximal has already been featured in a number of scientific publications:

+- Joint inversion and segmentation of subsurface models: when inverting geophysical data for subsurface priorities, a prior information that we would like to include in the inversion process is represented by the presence of a discrete number of rock units, which can be parametrized in terms of their expected mean (or most likely value).
+  Ravasi and Birnie (2022) framed such a problem as a joint inversion and segmentation where the underlying optimization is solved in alternating fashion using the Primal-dual algorithm.
+- Plug-and-Play (PnP) priors: introduced in 2013 by Vent, in the PnP framework any proximal operator is interpreted as a denoising problem and solved by means of any statistical or deep learning based denoiser.
+Recently, Romero

 # References